-SMART Program funds have dramatically improved the amount and quality of technology in the classrooms.
+Despite the construction-related challenges, SMART Program funds have dramatically improved the amount and quality of technology in the classrooms.
 With the additional computers purchased with SMART Program funds, the District-wide average ratio of students to computers is now 2:1.
-Weight rooms and track facilities have been improved and tens of thousands of pieces of music and arts equipment have been purchased.
+Weight rooms and track facilities have been improved and tens of thousands of pieces of music, arts, and theater equipment have been purchased.